Volume-Centred Range Bars: Novel Interpretable Representation of Financial Markets Designed for Machine Learning Applications: Discussion

 \subsection{Future work}

-We see a number of paths for the future work.
-Namely, extension of the experiments to other markets, more advanced backtesting, fundamental assessment of the stationarity, and extension of the feature space.
-Other financial markets, like Forex, Crypto and stocks would require certain adjustment of the proposed method, since there are multiple marketplaces and volumes are distributed across them.
+We see a number of paths for future work.
+Namely, an extension of the experiments to other markets, more advanced backtesting, fundamental assessment of the stationarity, and extension of the feature space.
+Other financial markets, like Forex, Crypto and stocks would require certain adjustments to the proposed method since there are multiple marketplaces and volumes are distributed across them.
 Moreover, prices might also differ between the marketplaces, making it harder to aggregate the data.
 Overall, each financial instrument has its own characteristic properties and it would be interesting to see how generalisable the proposed method is.

 While the used backtesting engine is relatively simple, there are more advanced ones exist in the field.
 However, they are usually made available as parts of trading platforms.
 Since the trading platforms are usually proprietary, the mechanics of the backtesting engines are not always clear and transparent and cannot be replicated outside the platform.
-Hence, it would be beneficial to develop an open-source package for backtesting which includes bid-ask spreads and models the trading queues.
+Hence, it would be beneficial to develop an open-source package for backtesting which includes bid-ask spreads and models of the trading queues.

 Our study is based on empirical methods and is considered application-oriented.
-We hypothesise that the proposed method allows extracting patterns which are more stationary that the market itself.
-However, we never formally measure the stationarity, to avoid further complication of the study design.
-Formal assessment of the stationarity would allow choosing the most promising pattern extraction methods which in theory might require less training entries for successful classification and trading.
+We hypothesise that the proposed method allows extracting patterns that are more stationary than the market itself.
+However, we never formally measure the stationarity, to avoid further complications of the study design.
+A formal assessment of the stationarity would allow choosing the most promising pattern extraction methods which in theory might require fewer training entries for successful classification and trading.

-In the current study we used volumes-based feature space.
+In the current study, we used volumes-based feature space.
 There is a different approach to feature design - technical indicators, like RSI, MACD, Parabolic SAR, etc. To fully incorporate the indicators into the pipeline, the feature space should be increased significantly.
-This might be done in parallel with more fine-grained configuration of the estimator and development of a more realistic trading strategy.
+This might be done in parallel with the more fine-grained configuration of the estimator and the development of a more complex trading strategy.
 Even though this point is rather implementation-focused, it might lead to very interesting results, which could be further supported by the statistical approach followed in the current study.